shwina/still-magic/_en/teamwork.md

 ## How should we handle conflict within the team? {#s:teamwork-conflict}

-FIXME: this is not about harassment or abuse---see {% include ref key="s:inclusive" %} for that.
+FIXME: this is not about harassment or abuse---see {% include xref key="s:inclusive" %} for that.

 You just missed an important deadline, and people are unhappy.